apache/skywalking/docs/en/guides/source-extension.md

 7. Set the default columns for new scope, at `generator-scope-meta.yml` file in `generated-analysis/src/main/resources`.
 If you want to understand why need these columns, you have to understand all existing query(s).
 But there is an easy way, follow other existing scopes.
-Such as, if you are adding metric, connection number for service instance, follow existing `ServiceInstance`.
+Such as, if you are adding metrics, connection number for service instance, follow existing `ServiceInstance`.

 ___
 After you done all of these, you could build a receiver, which do
-1. Get the original data of the metric,
+1. Get the original data of the metrics,
 1. Build the source, send into `SourceReceiver`.
 1. Write your whole OAL scripts.
 1. Repackage the project.